danielvillahermosadominguez/shopping_list_vue/README.md

 # Labels in the repository
 * BASE_APOLLO => here you have a first project with everything you need to start the kata with apollo and graphql + VUE
+* ADD_ITEM => here you have the implementation of the first feature by ATDD
 # Types of tests

 We are using vue and the testing types for vue are: